openbmc/bmcweb/DEVELOPING.md

 Care should be taken to ensure that all code is written to be asynchronous in nature, to avoid blocking methods from stopping the processing of other tasks.
-At this time the webserver uses boost::asio for it async framework.
+At this time the webserver uses boost::asio for its async framework.
 Threads should be avoided if possible, and instead use async tasks within boost::asio.

 ### Secure coding guidelines